bbl-Laobu/AnimatedTransitionNavPageDemo/README.md

 ![demo](https://github.com/bbl-Laobu/AnimatedTransitionNavPageDemo/raw/master/demo.gif)

 ## DESCRIPTION
-To demonstrate and achieve different types of Transitions between navigation pages, we are using the excellent ‘AnimationNavPage Component’ written by AlexandrNikulin (price $26).
+To demonstrate and achieve different types of transitions between navigation pages, we are using the excellent ‘AnimationNavPage Component’ written by AlexandrNikulin (free trial or priced at $26).

 Setting-up and using the component happens in 3 steps:
 1. Install and reference the DLL files for PCL, IOS and Android
-2. Declare AnimationNavigationPage (instead of NavigationPage)
+2. Declare AnimationNavigationPage
-3. Create and Animation page (use interface or use XAML tags)
+3. Create and Animation page

 ## INSTALL
 Download the ‘customnavpage’ package from https://components.xamarin.com/view/customnavpage .
 You can easily donwload a trial version from the site.
-Copy the included lib folder into your solution and link the following DLL’s to your different projects (PCL, Andoid and IOS) as shown below
+Copy the included lib folder into your solution and link the following DLL’s to your different projects (PCL, Andoid and IOS) as shown below:

 ![PCL](https://github.com/bbl-Laobu/AnimatedTransitionNavPageDemo/raw/master/PCLRef.png) ![Android](https://github.com/bbl-Laobu/AnimatedTransitionNavPageDemo/raw/master/AndroidRef.png) ![IOS](https://github.com/bbl-Laobu/AnimatedTransitionNavPageDemo/raw/master/IOSRef.png)